-When you crop images in Lightroom, it gives this automatic overlay to help you crop the image according to the rule of thirds - I find this really handy.
+When you crop images in Lightroom, it gives an automatic overlay to help you crop the image according to the rule of thirds - I find this really handy.

 Canon EOS 1D X, Canon EF 70-200mm ƒ/2.8L IS II @ 200mm, ISO 500, 1/800 sec, ƒ/2.8

-Today we’re focusing on negative space - the area of your image not taken up by the subject.
+Negative space is the area of your image not taken up by the subject.
 It’s a universal element of composition also widely used in design, sculpture and architecture, as well as photography.